 There are now plenty of websites where landlords can advertise their properties.
 Gumtree, OpenRent, SpareRoom, TheHouseShop are four of the best free property websites.
 You can also try Zoopla and Rightmove if you use an online letting agent such as Upad or IATA.

 Social media is also handy.
 Put the word out on social media and ask for referrals.
-This gives you some oversight of potential tenants, although don’t take someone’s word as gospel that their niece or nephew is a quiet, diligent student with no interest in holding all-night parties.
+This gives you some oversight of potential tenants.
+Always remember to reference check thoroughly, regardless of referrals.

 Tenancy Agreements for Students

 Think carefully about whether you want to offer students a single or shared tenancy agreement.

 Shared tenancy agreements are ideal for groups of friends.
 The onus is on them to replace a tenant if someone ditches their course and leaves the property half-way through the academic year.
 A single tenancy is better if you are renting individual bedsits to separate students who might not know each other before they move in.